About this Install Guide

 The finch command is now available in your PATH.
 You can now skip to the section on verifying the Finch installation .

-How do I install Finch on Ubuntu 24.04 for Arm?
+Install Finch on Ubuntu 24.04 for Arm

-Step 1: Install Finch dependencies
+Install Finch dependencies

 Install Nerdctl by following the instructions in the Nerdctl install guide .
-Then install the required tools:
+Then, install the required tools:

 sudo apt install -y \